ChristophGeske/AppCoder/README.md

 4. **🤓 Keep it Simple**
    * Stick to simple games and proof of concept apps, especially if it comes to long complex apps.

-5. **📲 Check back for updates**
+5. **📲 Check Back for Updates**
-   * So many more improvements and ideas can be added to make this app better, so please check back later if you like the idea.
+   * So many more improvements are possible to make this app better, so please check back later if you like this concept.
 ---

 ## 💡 What is AppCoder?